alverena/documentation/user_guide_roles/sales_tools/magento_carts_orders.rst

 You can also convert a cart in an order.
 To do so:

-- Go to the :ref:`View page <user-guide-ui-components-view-pages>` of a Shopping Cart with status *"Open"*.
+- Go to the :ref:`view page <user-guide-ui-components-view-pages>` of a Shopping Cart with status *"Open"*.

 - Click the :guilabel:`Place and Order`.